 Listen to Jeannine Mjoseth’s interview on the BBG Wrestling podcast in full below:

-- This post contains a sponsored link from JookMarketing and Amazon affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!
+This post contains a sponsored link from JookMarketing and Amazon affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
+While clicking these links won’t cost you any extra money, they will help us continue to bring you quality content!